floating-cat/wechat-in-docker/README.md

     ghcr.io/floating-cat/spark-wechat:latest

 # --ipc=host is needed, otherwise WeChat will crash
-# -e XDG_RUNTIME_DIR=/tmp is needed for PipeWire audio support
+# -e XDG_RUNTIME_DIR=/tmp is needed for PipeWire audio support: https://stackoverflow.com/a/75776428
-# Note: please change 'fcitx' to 'iBus' in command above if you are using iBus
+# Note: please change 'fcitx' to 'iBus' in above command if you are using iBus

 # Start WeChat for later
 docker start wechat